 ADPH London is currently Chaired by Julie Billett, the Director of Public Health for Tower Hamlets and Steven Whiteman, the Director of Public Health for Greenwich.
 They are supported by 3 Vice-Chairs, along with a small programme office hosted by Haringey Council.
-Visit the About Us page to find out more about the team and how we are governed.
+Visit the Who We Are page to find out more about the team and how we are governed.

 Our Priorities for Collaboration: